Effective temperature: Blackbody temperature

 Where $\sigma$ is the Stefan–Boltzmann constant.
 Note that the planet's radius has cancelled out of the final expression.

-The effective temperature for Jupiter from this calculation is 88 K and 51 Pegasi b (Bellerophon) is 1,258 K. A better estimate of effective temperature for some planets, such as Jupiter, would need to include the internal heating as a power input.
+The effective temperature for Jupiter from this calculation is 88 K and 51 Pegasi b (Dimidium) is 1,258 K. A better estimate of effective temperature for some planets, such as Jupiter, would need to include the internal heating as a power input.
 The actual temperature depends on albedo and atmosphere effects.
 The actual temperature from spectroscopic analysis for HD 209458 b (Osiris) is 1,130 K, but the effective temperature is 1,359 K. The internal heating within Jupiter raises the effective temperature to about 152 K.

 Surface temperature of a planet

 The surface temperature of a planet can be estimated by modifying the effective-temperature calculation to account for emissivity and temperature variation.

 The area of the planet that absorbs the power from the star is A_{abs} which is some fraction of the total surface area A_{total} = 4πr^{2}, where r is the radius of the planet.
 This area intercepts some of the power which is spread over the surface of a sphere of radius D. We also allow the planet to reflect some of the incoming radiation by incorporating a parameter a called the albedo.
 An albedo of 1 means that all the radiation is reflected, an albedo of 0 means all of it is absorbed.
 The expression for absorbed power is then: